Diop-Nikuze/Tip-Calculator-App/README.md

 - See hover states for all interactive elements on the page
 - Calculate the correct tip and total cost of the bill per person

+## Built With

+- ReactJS
+- Chakra UI

 ## What Did I learn from this Challenge ?

 A plus symbol before variable : +variableName